RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Sarcasm_Irony/Endless_Sarcasm_Irony_Reddit0.md

 The hyper reality this past week has been mass mind crazy.
 https://old.reddit.com/r/politics/comments/1n708pd/trump_brushes_off_health_speculation_its_sort_of/

 Mocking away at the enemy.
 The other political party.
 Not asserting truth and goodness, just insulting the egoism in Reddit "better than her" egoism.
 A pecking order of egoism vs. egoism of media consumers about the sex acts of billionares on private jets and private islands.
+Not the Reddit frame (Medium is the MassAge) of "MURDERED BY WORDS!", we killed Nacy Mace, murder Nacy Mace, come watch the murder!
 https://old.reddit.com/r/MurderedByWords/comments/1n710lc/shine_the_spotlight_on_me/